NeilSinclair/prompt_workshop/the_exec_assistant/the_exec_assistant2.md

 ### Task 2: Your Task

-Please create a new assistant and then download the additional data for this task here: [Stiga Autonomous Mover Press Release](../../files/stiga_press_release.docx){:target="_blank"}
+In MS Teams you can transcribe meetings.
+You can then give the meeting transcription to your assistant to create the meeting minutes and write an email to participants indicating their agreed upon tasks. *Note, you don't require a system message here as no context is needed.*

-- Please get your assistant to summarise the main points in this document.
-You can be specific with the number of points you want or with specifying points relating to a subject e.g. navigation or batteries.
+Please create a new assistant and then download the additional data for this task here: [Meeting Transcription](../../files/data_product_factory_workshop_planning.docx){:target="_blank"}

-- As a second step, get your assistant to write an email to the person in the company who is responsible for robotics R&D and ask them for their opinion on the key innovations that have been mentioned in the press release.
+- Please get your assistant to create the meeting minutes from this transcript, including next actions each participant needs to do.

-- You can specify tone or length of the email.
+- As a second step, please get your assistant to write an email to Robert highlighting his agreed upon tasks.
+Please also suggest a deadline for these tasks.

-**System message:** *Same as above, just add your name in there instead of mine*
+**System message:** *Leave Blank*

 **User message:** Your message to your assistant here